 An ebook is a useful format that is different from a paper book.
 An ebook can be updated comparatively quickly and easily.
 It has next to no distribution or production costs and is available to anyone with an internet connection.
 When I first researched and produced ebooks I did so because I was interested in creating an ebook version of a paper book to double up on its availability and because the technology was there.

 However, it has always been pretty clear that it is a completely different format with its own pros and cons compared to a paper book.
-In software programming ebooks are often produced automatically from code documentation and this idea of producing a book directly from changes in the experience in doing something is interesting.
+With my programming background, I know that software programming ebooks are often produced automatically from code documentation.
+This idea of producing a book directly from changes in a living product is interesting in terms of opening up possibilities for new kinds of story experiences.
 For example, a guidebook could be updated automatically from sources in the field.

 Paper vs Electronic